 The Higher Education Act of 1965 as amended suspends aid eligibility for students who have been convicted under federal or state law of the sale or possession of drugs, if the offense occurred during a period of enrollment for which the student was receiving federal student aid.
-For more information contact Stonehill's Student Financial Services Office at 508-565-1088 or the Federal Student Aid Information Center at 1-800-4-FED-AID (1-800-433-3243).
+For more information contact the Stonehill College Student Aid and Finance Office at 508-565-1088 or the Federal Student Aid Information Center at 1-800-4-FED-AID (1-800-433-3243).